 Discipline begins with obedience- listening to our parents, instructors, positive role models, and law enforcement- the people who desire to keep us on the right path.
 For children, it’s as simple as brushing your teeth at night, because your parents care about your health and enforce this is as a habit.

 As we get older, we rely more and more on self-discipline, when we no longer need to be told to what we are told all of the time because we’ve developed a sense of right and wrong.
 Soon you learn to brush your teeth on your own, without being told, because you understand it’s the right thing to do and because you respect the wishes of your parents.

-Self-control is established when we are able to control our actions rather than have our emotions control us.
-Taking a deep breath and using positive self talk when you are frustrated about not breaking a board is a good example of self-control.
+Self-control is established when we are able to control our emotions rather than have them in control of us.
+Not losing your temper when you don’t break a board is a good example of self-control.

 Self-awareness is the highest form of discipline.
-When this is achieved we are no longer just obeying our conscience or controlling our actions, but understanding our purpose and values.
+When this is achieved we are no longer just obeying our conscience or controlling our emotions, but understanding our importance of the universe.

 We realize our every word and action has an impact on others and that we sometimes have to take on tasks that are unpleasant because those tasks help achieve a greater good.

 Taking a turn at helping to put away targets and other equipment after a training session, even if you’d rather get home to see what’s on Netflix, is a case of self-awareness in action; you realize it may not be fun at the moment, but the whole class will benefit from these actions.

 It’s not always as easy as it sounds.
 Isaacs noted there can be roadblocks to establishing good discipline, especially in today’s society.